frankkulak/frankkulak.github.io/README.md

 To fix
 - Make accordion card transitions smoother
-- Display courses in up to 2 or 3 columns, and make it responsive to screen size

 To add
 - Add a 'Projects' page that has a section for each project